 The Organization entered into a Charter School Agreement with the Metropolitan Nashville Board of Education effective July 1, 2014, to operate Flagship as a charter school in Nashville, Tennessee.
 The school began classes in August 2014 and currently enrolls students in grades five through seven.
+The Organization plans to add a grade each year through 8th grade.
 Per Flagship's charter agreement, enrollment in the school is open to any student within the Metropolitan Nashville Public Schools ("MNPS") System who resides in Davidson County.

 The Organization entered into a Charter School Agreement with the Metropolitan Nashville Board of Education effective January 16, 2015, to operate Voyager as a charter school in Nashville, Tennessee.
 The school began classes in August 2015 and currently enrolls students in grades five through seven.
+The Organization plans to add a grade each year through 8th grade.
 Per Voyager's charter agreement, enrollment in the school is open to any student within the MNPS System who resides in Davidson County.